Kapoorlabs-CAPED/vollseg-napari-trackmate/_sources/ALGORITHM.md

 cell fate quantification and this tool was made as a [Napari grant action](https://chanzuckerberg.com/science/programs-resources/imaging/napari/vollseg-extensions-and-workflow-development-with-user-support/) to achieve that purpose in cell tracking.

-Simply using algorithms like Marching Cubes on the segmentation labels that come out of AI approaches is akin to giving up when victory is in sight, in our algorithm we train an autoencoder model to obtain point cloud representation of the segmentation labels and as is evitable from the comparision with classical computation approaches, the point cloud representation achieved therby is far superior (figure below).
+In our algorithm we train an autoencoder model to obtain point cloud representation of the segmentation labels (figure below).

 In our algorithm the segmentation labels coming from VollSeg along with Raw image of the cells and tissue boundary mask of those cells serve as an input to this plugin.
 The tracking is performed prior to using this plugin in Fiji using TrackMate, which is the most popular tracking solution with track editing tools in Fiji.
 The output of that plugin are xml and [tracks, spots and edges csv files] that serve as an input to this plugin.
 We also provide pre-trained auto encoder models for nuclei and membrane that can be used to obtain the point cloud representation of the segmented cells.
 The users can also provide their own autoencoder models if they have trained them on their data.
 ![comparision](images/point_clouds_compared.png)

 ## Point Clouds

 As a first step the users apply the trained autoencoder models on the input timelapse of segmentation and in the plugin point cloud representation of all the cells in